accordproject/ergo/docs/ergo-ref-conditional-expressions.md

 Usage
 -----

-Conditional expressions can be chained to build more complex expressions.
+If statements can be chained , i.e., `if ... then .... else if ... then ... else ...` to build more compound conditionals.

 ``` {.sourceCode .js}
 if request.netAnnualChargeVolume < contract.firstVolume then